leiluspocus/leiluspocus/README.md

 ### Hi there 👋

-- 🔭  I’m currently working on @bureaux-a-partager and @ladiesofcodeparis
+- 🔭  I’m currently working on myself
 - 📫  How to reach me: my DMs on Twitter are wide-open !
 - 😄  Pronouns: She/her
 - ⚡   Fun fact: I can't see 3D movies 😞